didrocks/website/content/blog/ubuntu-focal-zfs.6.md

 However, if you reverting to a previous system state or if some caches are not available (`/etc/zfs/zpool.cache` or `/etc/zfs/zfs-list.cache/*` files being empty), we are going a little bit further and try to reconciliate with the desired state.
 Under those conditions, the hidden synchronous command `zsysd boot-prepare` is called, which will clone any needed datasets and associate user states to it: current user state if no user revert was selected or previous user state if user revert option was selected.
 Then, we regenerate the cache list and let the generator do its magic with the .mount files generation.

 If anything goes badly, you will be dropped in emergency state for you to debug what went wrong.
-At worst, you should be able to reboot on current state without a glitch!
+At worst, you should be able to reboot on current state without any glitches!

 ### Committing current boot